-The Discover Fleet Theatre is aimed at professionals in Finance, Procurement and HR as well as SME owners/ managing directors.
+The Fleet Management Live Discover Fleet Theatre is aimed at professionals in Finance, Procurement and HR as well as SME owners/ managing directors.

-The sessions, led by industry-leading experts, promise to deliver an unparalleled level of knowledge and insight into the key fleet-related challenges and opportunities facing your business area.
-Tackle industry issues in an insightful and interactive way, including:
+The 2017 sessions, led by industry-leading experts, delivered an unparalleled level of knowledge and insight into the key fleet-related challenges and opportunities facing all revelant business areas.
+Industry issues tackled in 2017 included:

 Paul Hollick, Chairman, Institute of Car Fleet Management

 Multi-tasking is something that is required of every SME manager, so efficiency is critical in running each part of the business.
 At the same time, companies need to protect profits by ensuring money is invested effectively for maximum return.

-The review will include the actions needed to deliver an effective transport function to a business, ranging from vehicle acquisition through to the legal requirements that need to be reflected in policies and procedures, how to minimise running costs and advice on managing drivers.
+The review included the actions needed to deliver an effective transport function to a business, ranging from vehicle acquisition through to the legal requirements that need to be reflected in policies and procedures, how to minimise running costs and advice on managing drivers.

-The presentation will also include a fleet calendar review, setting out the critical dates in an SME fleet’s year.
-Experts will also be on hand to take questions from SMEs during and after the session.
+The presentation also included a fleet calendar review, setting out the critical dates in an SME fleet’s year.

 Brian Cooper, Senior Manager, People Advisory Services, Ernst & Young

 HR departments have most interaction with employees and may directly influence fleet policy.
-This session looks at the key fleet issues relating to HR executives, including the latest thinking on effective driver management policies, the driver-related risks that companies face and how to offer an attractive choice list to candidates while keeping an eye on costs.
+This session looked at the key fleet issues relating to HR executives, including the latest thinking on effective driver management policies, the driver-related risks that companies face and how to offer an attractive choice list to candidates while keeping an eye on costs.

-This session will also consider best practice for handling new joiners and include a briefing on handling employee-focused risks such as drugs, alcohol, eyesight and health checks along with licence validation.
-The session will also include an employment law review and best practice on handling employee relations.
+This session also considered best practice for handling new joiners and included a briefing on handling employee-focused risks such as drugs, alcohol, eyesight and health checks along with licence validation.
+The session also included an employment law review and best practice on handling employee relations.

 David Rawlings, Fleet Consultant, BCF Wessex Consultants